chischte/insomnia-delay-library/README.md

     	// do stuff if delay times up
 	}

-How to use the library to create timout function:
+How to use the library to create a timeout function:
 ------------------------------------------------
 	// CREATE AN INSTANCE OF THE LIBRARY CLASS FOR A TIMEOUT TIMER: